ramlaxman/PL-3-Programs/README.md

 1. Divide yourself according to roll numbers in group of 3 students.

-2. Get Names of Parallel Programming Platforms available till Date
+2. Get Names of Parallel Programming Platforms available till Date.

 3. Inform the Teacher about the names you have gotten so he will allocate among the groups.

-3. Prepare a document each by group consisting following information:
+3. Prepare a document each by group consisting following information.

-    **Name**:
+4. After completion send it to mspatil@comp.mitaoe.ac.in

+Structure of Document:

+Students Name with Roll No:

+    **Name of Technology**:

     **Purpose**: